PlasmaFAIR/fortitude/docs/rules/missing-intrinsic.md

 This rule is turned on by default.

 ## What it does
-Checks whether `use` statements for intrinic modules specify `intrinsic` or `non_intrinsic`.
+Checks whether `use` statements for intrinsic modules specify `intrinsic` or `non_intrinsic`.

 ## Why is this bad?